accessibility-luxembourg/accessibilite.public.lu/content/en/rapdf1/glossaire.md

 Other forms of indication by shape, size or position can be used, but it is not possible to enter them here.

-#### Conveying information
-A complex image or form that contains at least one piece of information essential to understanding the content with which it is associated.

-#### Text image or text as image

-Image displaying text.

 #### Information provided by colour only

 Information conveyed visually by means of colour.
 For example